parazeeknova/nyxtext/.github/README.md

 ### 📜 License

-NyxText is released under the MIT license, which grants the following permissions:
+NyxText is released under the MIT license:

-- Commercial use
-- Distribution
-- Modification
-- Private use

 For more convoluted language, see the [LICENSE](https://github.com/parazeeknova/nyxtext/blob/main/LICENSE).

 &nbsp;